menus12/DAwR-2023-final-project/README.md

 unique(esim_data$nok)
 [1] 0 1

-# Is there any results marked with nok=1 identifier?
+# Are there any results marked with nok=1 identifier?
 length(esim_data$nok[esim_data$nok == "1"])
 [1] 207
 ```

 So we do have at least 207 values which are clearly represent demonstration exams.
-Note that it's not necesserily that evety DE marked with nok value, but either way it can be useful for future assumptions.
+Note that it's not necessarily that every DE is marked with nok value, but either way it can be useful for future assumptions.

 ---